Comprehensive Guide on Broken Authentication & Session Management

 Simply right-click anywhere on the form screen and choose View Page Source option.

-As we analyze the HTML form code, I was able to determine the username and the password values as tonystark and I am Iron Man hidden with the white font.
+While analyzing the HTML form code, I identify the username and the password values as tonystark and I am Iron Man hidden with the white font.

 Insecure Logout Management